julia-ha/sw-dev-project/README.md

 ### Jupyter notebooks

 [Jupyter notebooks](https://jupyter.org/) provide web-based execution environments for a variety of programming languages including Python, R, and Julia.
 The notebooks support the mixing of executable code snippets and formatted documentation (in [Markdown](https://www.markdownguide.org/getting-started/)).
-Jupyter notebooks were intially used as a tool used by data scientists to easily share analyses and dashboards but in recent years are now used for many other purposes, including teaching and learning.
+Jupyter notebooks were initially used as a tool used by data scientists to easily share analyses and dashboards but in recent years are now used for many other purposes, including teaching and learning.

 ### Binder